filmhubhq/filmhubhq.github.io/one-sheets/producers.md

 * **Be in control**: manage your content, releases, territories, pricing tiers, windowing, promotion spending
 *  **Earn royalties** based on performance, globally consolidated, from the first stream/rental/purchase
-* **No gatekeepers** - no more "little audience for this" or "doesn't travel well".
-Instead, open access to all international streaming video markets.
+* **No gatekeepers**: no more "little audience for this" or "doesn't travel well".
+Instead, open access to all international streaming video markets
-* **In profit faster** - no fees, higher rates, no deductions and fees, transparent accounting, get paid from the first view
+* **In profit faster**: no fees, higher rates, no deductions and fees, transparent accounting, get paid from the first view
-* **Be truly independent** in both business and creative.
+* **Be truly independent** in both business and creative

 </div>
 <div class="col-md-6">